 Their intolerance of extreme weathers may mean that you have short walks and spend more time indoors, where the heating or air-con is.
 But don’t worry – their intelligence makes them super candidates for brain games (see some of our game suggestions below).

 The extra time you may spend indoors with your pooch is a perfect opportunity to work on his training.
+Here are some puppy training tips to help.

 Like all dogs, they respond best to positive reinforcement and reward based training.
 Dogs learn through operant conditioning – they are more likely to repeat a behavior if it produces a positive consequence and more likely to avoid a behavior if it produces a negative consequence.